sendle/print-openapi/README.md

 ## Usage

 ```
-print-openapi <openapi-file> <output-file>
+$ print-openapi export-html [options] <openapi-path> <html-path>
+exports a printable HTML file.

+$ print-openapi deref [options] <openapi-path> <output-json-path>
+exports a new OpenAPI file with all references resolved.

+Note: deref intentionally removes all schemas to ensure that internal
+info isn't leaked in the new OpenAPI file.

 Options:
-  --tags=list,of,tags      Only these endpoints/pages will be included in the output.
+  --tag=tag1   -t tag2    Only these operations/pages will be included in the output.
 ```

-The OpenAPI file is your OpenAPI file.

-The Output file is where the generated HTML will go.
+### Tags

-`--tags` refers to the tags that can be assigned to [OpenAPI operations](https://spec.openapis.org/oas/v3.1.0#operation-object), and to our custom markdown pages as defined our [`x-pages` extension](openapi-extensions.md#x-pages).
+`--tag` and `-t` refer to the tags that can be assigned to [OpenAPI operations](https://spec.openapis.org/oas/v3.1.0#operation-object), and to our custom markdown pages as defined our [`x-pages` extension](openapi-extensions.md#x-pages).

+When using `print-openapi`, by default all pages and operations are exported.
+However, when tags are specified the tool will only include pages and operations with those tags.
+See the example specs in [`/examples/`](examples/).

 ## License